 Without prior ATC authorization, you can fly your sUAS below 400 feet above the ground (AGL) and:

-No person may operate a sUA in a manner that interferes with operations and traffic patterns at any airport, heliport, or seaplane base.
+No person may operate a small unmanned aircraft in a manner that interferes with operations and traffic patterns at any airport, heliport, or seaplane base.

-No person may operate a sUA in prohibited or restricted areas unless that person has permission from the using or controlling agency, as appropriate.
+No person may operate a small unmanned aircraft in prohibited or restricted areas unless that person has permission from the using or controlling agency, as appropriate.